Study Areas and Study Rooms

 - Collaborative (group) study rooms are located on the periphery of the Second and Third Levels.
 Most rooms are first come, first served.

-- Reservable group study rooms are available on the second floor during Fall and Winter semester ONLY.
+- Reservable group study rooms are available on the second floor during Fall and Winter semesters only.

 - Priority is given to EMU groups.
 Individuals or non-EMU groups may be asked to vacate a room.
 Questions may be directed to a library staff member at the Circulation Desk or 734-487-2562.